seanfisk/rct2-game-objects/README.md

     chocolatey install pscx
     ```

-1. For PSCX to be detected, you must log in and log back out.
+1. For PSCX to be detected, you must log out and log back in.
 Do so now.

 1. Install RCT2 with GoG installer.
 Click *Options* when the installer opens.
 Disable Foxit from being installed.
 Also change the installation directory to `C:\Users\Me\Applications\RCT2`, replacing `Me` with the name of your user.
 Changing the installation directory is not mandatory.